what is performance fee

 Fee Calculation Period

-The fee calculation period means the period that the manager and investors evaluate the fund’s performance to determine if a PF is due.
+The performance fee calculation period is the period that the manager and investors evaluate the fund’s returns to determine if a fee is due and, subsequently, to calculate the fund performance fee.
 It could be a monthly, quarterly, or annual period, depending on the terms agreed between the two parties.

 Fee Percentage

-The fee percentage is the proportion of the fund’s positive returns that the investment manager receives as a PF.
+The fee percentage is the proportion of the fund’s positive returns that the investment manager receives as a performance fee.
+Performance fees in private equity vary based on the fund’s returns and even its reputation.

 Example of a Performance Fee